marjon-call/How-To-Implement-The-Diamond-Standard/README.md

     }
 }
 ```
 If you look at the value in storage slot 0 of ```PseudoDiamond```, you see 100 which is our value!
 An important note on App Storage is if you need to update your AppStorage after deployment make sure to add your new state variables at the end of AppStorage to prevent storage collisions.
 Personally, I prefer App Storage to Diamond Storage for the organization, but both get the job done.
+It is also worth noting that Diamond Storage and App Storage are not exclusive.
+Even if you use App Storage to manage your state variables ```LibDiamond.sol```, uses Diamond Storage to manage facet data.

 ## Diamond.sol
 As previously mentioned, ```Diamond.sol``` is the smart contract that gets called when interacting with your application.
 If it helps to think of it this way, ```Diamond.sol``` “manages” the rest of your application.
 All facet functions will appear to be ```Diamond.sol```’s own functions.